People

 by ELLIMAN INSIDER TEAM

-As the holiday season approaches, Elliman Insider invited agents at Douglas Elliman to share the ways they are volunteering, donating, and otherwise giving back to their community for Thanksgiving and the December holidays.
+During the holiday season, Elliman Insider invited agents at Douglas Elliman to share the ways they are volunteering, donating, and otherwise giving back to their community, from Thanksgiving through the December holidays.

 On Thanksgiving morning, Boston and Vermont agent Mia Parsons is hosting the 19th Annual Zack’s Place Turkey Trot 5K, a fundraiser for the nonprofit her family founded to help people with special needs.